 Tailoring Your Vacation to Match Your Budget

 With all the towns and villages in the peninsula, Bodrum has many options for accommodation, dining and partying to fit in any budget.
 However, having so many alternatives can sometimes be quite overwhelming.
 On the other hand, it is the reason why I keep saying that there is a different Bodrum for everyone and you should find yours.
+I often write about these small discoveries in the Bodrum Blog, where I share moments from my walks and daily life across the peninsula.

 Add comment